-- Assistant Headteacher Warning (SEND-Co to attend where appropriate) - I have been presented to the Disciplinary Panel of the academy because of my behaviour.
-It is affecting learning in classrooms and is disruptive to the academy community. - I agree to follow the home academy agreement and to two clear RRS targets - I agree to a Passport or Managed move to another academy if there is no improvement in my behaviour or conduct - I agree to improve my behaviour and attitude to learning or be presented to the Deputy Head of Academy
+Assistant Headteacher Warning (SEND-Co to attend where appropriate)

+- I have been presented to Professionals' meeting of the academy because of my behaviour.
+It is affecting learning in classrooms and is disruptive to the academy community. - I agree to follow the home academy agreement and to two clear RRS targets - I agree to an OSD to another academy if there is no improvement in my behaviour or conduct - I agree to improve my behaviour and attitude to learning or be presented to the Deputy Head of Academy